chrisruis/Mutational_spectra_data/README.md

 # figures_data

-Contains raw data and scripts used to produce each figure and supplementary figure.
+Contains raw data used to produce each figure and supplementary figure.
 Each directory contains a README with more information